High-Performance-Computing/Project/Solution.md

 ### Communication:

-- Performance of GPU applications can be bottlenecked by data transfers between the CPU nodes and GPU.
+- Performance of GPU applications can be bottlenecked by data transfers between the CPU and GPU.
 It limits the peak throughput that can be obtained from these memory spaces
 - **Solution:** Caching & Prefetching in order to accelerate data transfers between CPU & GPU

 ### Data processing: